adeleyeayodeji/codedeyo-google-trend-plugin/README.txt

 1. Upload `codedeyo-google-trends-for-bloggers` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Install `WordPress Classic Editor` !not working in Gutenberg Editor
 4. and start enjoying the plugin

 == Frequently Asked Questions ==